-The contract evidenced by this Bill of Lading shall be governed by the laws of England and any claim arising hereunder shall be determined by the Courts of England according to English law or at the option of the Carrier in such other courts or such other country as it considers appropriate provided always that in the event that any claim is brought by any party hereto before a Court in Israel, the Courts of Haifa shall have exclusive jurisdiction.
+The contract evidenced by this Bill of Lading shall be governed by the laws of England and any claim arising hereunder shall be determined by The High Court of Justice, London, England according to English law or at the option of the Carrier in such other courts or such other country as it considers appropriate provided always that in the event that any claim is brought by any party hereto before a Court in Israel, the Courts of Haifa shall have exclusive jurisdiction.

 Waybills are issued subject to the CMI Uniform Rules for Sea Waybills.

 The Waybill is deemed to be a contract of carriage as defined in Article 1 (b) of the Hague Rules and Hague Visby Rules, but it is not a document of title to the Goods.
 The Contract evidenced by the Waybill is subject to the Carrier’s applicable tariff and standard Bill of Lading terms and conditions, copies of

 which are available on request, incorporated in which the following LAW AND JURISDICTION CLAUSE: